2021 San Francisco Giants season: Regular season

 For the 12th consecutive year, the Giants started their season on the road.
 They began 2021 against the Seattle Mariners, the first time that either team had opened a season with an interleague game.
 Evan Longoria and Buster Posey became only the second pair of Giants teammates—after Benito Santiago and Ray Durham in 2003—to homer in each of the team's first two games of a season since at least 1901.

 In mid-April, the Giants shut out the Miami Marlins and Philadelphia Phillies in consecutive games, marking the club's first back-to-back team shutouts since September 2018.

 Facing the Colorado Rockies at Coors Field, the Giants scored 10 runs in the first inning for the first time since 1967.

 The Giants came back from a 7–0 deficit to beat the Arizona Diamondbacks in mid-June.
 Mike Yastrzemski hit a grand slam into McCovey Cove and he and Steven Duggar became the first pair of Giants teammates to each get a splash hit home run in the same game.

+The Giants clinched a playoff berth with a 9–1 win in San Francisco against the San Diego Padres on September 13th.
+They would have to wait until the final game of the regular season on October 3rd to clinch the NL West title.
+This happened at home in an 11–4 win against the San Diego Padres, securing San Francisco's 107th win of the season and outlasting a late surge from their NL West rival Dodgers.
+The Dodgers had been tied with the Giants as recently as September 4th and had not been more than 2.5 games back for the division since then.
+Had the Giants instead lost in Game 162, they would have had to face the Dodgers in a winner-takes-all Game 163 in San Francisco to determine the division champion.